SeaBa55/note-taker/README.md

 note-taker_v1.1 - Notes are now being rendered after creation of a new note.
 Notes can also be deleted, however it seems there is an issue with the delete request functionality as it will not work after a new note has been saved.

+note-taker_v1.2 - Added a readFile function to the delete feature, as it turns out it wasn't receiving updated data from the db.json file.
+The delete feature is now functional.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.